THE UNIQUENESS OF THE

 Bible" (ref.5, p.88).

-and one language, and just one controversial subject (the Bible speaks on hundreds of subjects in harmony and
+Yet, the Bible speaks on hundreds of controversial subjects in harmony and

 II.
 THE BIBLE IS UNIQUE IN ITS CIRCULATION.